MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 # required metadata

 title: Retail Store Scale Unit configuration and installation
-description: This topic explains how you can use self-service to configure Retail Store Scale Unit in Microsoft Dynamics 365 for Operations headquarters, download it, and install it on one or more computers in a brick-and-mortar store.
+description: This topic explains how you can use self-service to configure Retail Store Scale Unit in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition headquarters, download it, and install it on one or more computers in a brick-and-mortar store.
 Retail Store Scale Unit combines the Retail channel database, Retail Async Client, Retail Server, and Retail Cloud POS components.
-A Dynamics 365 for Operations environment already provides these components, but you can now configure them to work locally in a store, in either a single-computer setup (the default option) or a multi-computer setup.
+An environment already provides these components, but you can now configure them to work locally in a store, in either a single-computer setup (the default option) or a multi-computer setup.
 This topic also explains how to uninstall and troubleshoot Retail Store Scale Unit.
 author: josaw1
 manager: AnnBe
 ms.date: 04/04/2017